tsd504/Capstone/README.md

 **What it does:**
 - Analyses each Reddit post for answerability
-- Classifies posts as answerable with complete wiki data or subjective
+- Classifies posts as "answerable" with complete wiki data or "subjective"
 - Provides insights into data coverage and gaps

 **Key Numbers from TSV Analysis:**